-Pool Time – the pool is enormous and heated year round.
+The pool is enormous and heated year round.
 My kids had a blast playing here.
-I’m told that even during the winter months the pool is heated and you can hang out watching the snow fall while swimming.
-And, during winter, you can swim into an area that you exit inside the building rather than outside.
+I’m told that even during the winter months, the pool is heated, and you can hang out watching the snow fall while swimming.
+And, during winter, you can swim in an area where you exist inside the building rather than outside.

-Hiking – Sitting right between two mountain peaks – Spruce Mountain and Mansfield Mountain (tallest peak in Vermont), which are part of the Green Mountain Range, you can say that hiking is one of the priorities of things to do while staying at Stowe.
+Sitting right between two mountain peaks – Spruce Mountain and Mansfield Mountain (the tallest peak in Vermont), which are part of the Green Mountain Range, you can say that hiking is one of the priorities of things to do while staying at Stowe.

 We did the Spruce Peak Trail with a guide.
 Yes, you can do the trail alone, but it’s really great doing it with someone who really knows this area.

-Mercedes Benz Treat – Andre, our hiking guide, let us in on a little secret.
-Stowe Mountain Lodge has a partnernship with Mercedes and they literally have a whole fleet on hand for you to take out for free.
+Andre, our hiking guide, let us in on a little secret.
+Stowe Mountain Lodge has a partnership with Mercedes, and they literally have a whole fleet on hand for you to take out for free.
 You can use it for the day, or do what we did – check out the Mt.
 Mansfield Toll Road.

-Historic Toll Road – The Toll Road is only open during the summer and fall months and it goes to the peak of Mt.
+Toll Road is only open during the summer and fall months, and it goes to the peak of Mt.
 Mansfield where you can see the entire Green Mountain Region and Lake Champlain.

-This is the most breathtaking tours you can do, and I’m so grateful that our guide recommended it, because we would never have known about it.
+This is the most breathtaking tour you can do, and I’m so grateful that our guide recommended it because we would never have known about it.